th2-net/th2-codec/README.md

 This is a common codec library which takes care of some boilerplate stuff like subscribing/publishing to message queues, loading codec settings, etc.

+# What is the codec?

+The codec in th2 is a component that is responsible for transforming messages from human-readable format into a format of the corresponding protocol and vise verse.
+It contains the main logic for encoding messages for sending to the system and decoding messages received from the system.

+Several codecs can be joined into a chain of codecs to reuse already implemented codecs.
+For example, you have **HTTP**, **JSON** and **XML** codec.
+You can join them together for decoding **XML** over **HTTP** or **JSON** over **HTTP**

 # Usage:

 To implement a codec using this library you need to: